dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

-Now let's write our workflow in the `Promo` folder.
-We’ll create new `LaunchGameWorkflow.swift`, and remove the `Stub.swift`.
-All workflows should inherit from the `Workflow` base class.
-And since we start at the `Root` scope, initial actionable item type should be the `RootActionableItem`.
+Next, we'll create our workflow in the `Promo` project group.
+We’ll create a new file called `LaunchGameWorkflow.swift`, and remove the `Stub.swift` file, since that is no longer needed.
+All workflows inherit from the `Workflow` base class.
+Because we start at the `Root` scope, the initial actionable item type should be the `RootActionableItem`.

 ```swift
 import RIBs